escrin/escrin/website/docs/tutorial/first-worker.md

 When running the `escrin-runner` locally, it is possible to debug the worker using standard tools like `console.log` (and, also soon-to-come, the Chrome DevTools).
 :::

-After a few moments, you should find that a few numbers have already been discovered, which brings us to the end of the tutorial.
+After a few moments, you should find that a few numbers have already been discovered.
+If you are using the Sapphire Testnet config JSON, you can see the results live on the [Oasis Explorer](https://explorer.oasis.io/testnet/sapphire/address/0x4046d9265f3a2E9b0Ba8EE61A1a8bC8093CEfd53/token-transfers#transfers).

+Now you have not only completed several Escrin tasks, you have completed the tutorial.
 Congratulations! 🎉

 ## Recap & Next Steps